What is the opt out system in England?

 Have another question?

-If you would like to speak to somebody about changes in the law, please call our dedicated line on: 0300 303 2094
+If you would like to speak to somebody about changes in the law, please call our contact centre on 0300 123 23 23.

 The law around organ donation in England has changed.
 All adults in England are now considered to have agreed to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.

 There has been tremendous progress in organ donation but there is still a shortage of donors.
 Last year, 408 patients died in the UK on the transplant waiting list.